drsamibioinfo/heterogeneous/README.md

-# Understanding the heterogeneous performance of variant effect predictors across human protein-coding genes paper
+# Understanding the heterogeneous performance of variant effect predictors across human protein-coding genes

 This repository contains all the scripts needed to reproduce the results discussed in the paper titled "Understanding the heterogeneous performance of variant effect predictors across human protein-coding genes"